Analysis | Joe Biden’s very un-2020 campaign

 A Democrat who isn’t opposed to Barrett?
-Biden quickly noted that he worried about Barrett’s comments about the constitutionality of Obamacare before she became a judge, but he added it was “her right” to say such things.
+Biden quickly noted that he was worried about Barrett’s comments about the constitutionality of Obamacare before she became a judge, but he added it was “her right” to say such things.
 He then turned to a process argument, saying the nomination should be delayed until the next president is inaugurated.

 While Biden clearly raised concerns about installing Barrett, he did so from a different place than other Democrats.
 Many of them are more preoccupied with casting Barrett as a dangerous ideologue who would undo not just Obamacare, but also Roe v.
 Wade.
 Biden’s response harked back to a time when such nominees were judged not necessarily on their judicial philosophy or litmus tests, but on basic qualifications for the job and personal character.
 It was a distinctly old-school answer from the former chairman of the Senate Judiciary Committee.